nubatt2/uiuc-datavizproj/README.md

 # uiuc-projects
-Repository of projects related to courses at UIUC
+Repository of projects related to coursework at UIUC